No, feeding hungry kids and seniors isn't a waste of money

 Next up: puppy kicking?

-Justifying steep spending cuts in the Trump Administration's proposed budget announced on Thursday, White House budget director Mick Mulvaney lashed out at federal programs that deliver afterschool food aid to low-income kids.
+Justifying steep spending cuts in the Trump administration's proposed budget announced on Thursday, White House budget director Mick Mulvaney lashed out at federal programs that deliver after-school food aid to low-income kids.

 Mulvaney: No evidence that after-school programs to help kids get fed improves performance. pic.twitter.com/ShsSeatmMs— Axios (@axios) March 16, 2017